Your First Valentine's Day As Parentsby Elizabeth MacDonald

 - A Pretty Nighty: Skip the lingerie, it won’t go over well.
 Look for something she can still nurse in, but will feel incredibly beautiful and sexy in.

-- A Fancy Wine Glass and a Few Nice Bottles of Wine: You knew this would be on my list.
+- A Fancy Wine Glass and a Nice Bottle of Wine.

 Ideas to Spoil a New Dad on Valentine’s Day:

-- A Lesson toward a New Hobby.
-My husband loves to fly fish. $40 gets him a personal lesson, on the water.
-You can sign him up for a running club, golf lessons, photography class.
+- A Lesson Toward a Hobby.
+You can sign him up for a running club, golf lessons, photography class, or contact a fly fishing group.
 Just remember that you want him to love it.
 Think about including one of his best guy friends so he’ll feel more comfortable.

-- Massage.
-Yes, men like being rubbed on just as much as women do.
+- A Massage.
+Yes, men like being pampered just as much as women do.

 - Coffee Press